 I started freelancing and didn’t have time for my planned job search, because my work quickly filled my schedule.

-Eight months ago, I was offered a full-time job, but I turned it down to remain a freelancer instead.
+Nine months later, I was offered a full-time job, but I turned it down to remain a freelancer instead.

-About twice a month lately, a recruiter sends a message on LinkedIn encouraging me to apply for a staff writer position with some personal finance site.
-Each time, I thank them kindly and ask if they have any freelance needs.
+About twice a month as I grew my freelance business, a recruiter would send me a message on LinkedIn encouraging me to apply for a staff writer position with some personal finance site.
+Each time, I thanked them kindly and asked whether they had any freelance needs.

-“When you have an opportunity like that…” she says wistfully as I turn down another job.
+“When you have an opportunity like that…” she’d say wistfully as I turned down another job.

 It seems the key goal of our adult lives is to seek quality, stable employment.
 Between a volatile economy and shifting corporate priorities, that’s a tall order for anyone of my generation (or the next).